 This checkpoint applies to "concession" go-karts, which are those found at amusement parks or other public facilities with one driver and no more than one passenger.
-Girl Scouts may participate in go-kart activities that are on a rail system (such as those that are an amusement park ride).
+Girl Scouts may participate in go-kart activities that are on a rail or curb system that helps keep the kart on the track (such as those that are an amusement park ride).
 They must follow the weight and height restrictions set by the facility.
 Go-karts that are privately owned or used for racing are not permitted.

 Currently 44 out of 50 states regulate amusement parks.
 The six without state oversight are Alabama, Mississippi, Montana, Nevada, Wyoming, and Utah.
 These states contain few, if any, amusement parks.
-(Wyoming, for example, has no parks.)